MarkFirewhal/Plymouth-Animated-Boot-Screen-Creator/README.md

 ### Customization

-1. Put mp4 or gif into the "input" folder.
+1. Put mp4 into the "input" folder.
-2. Run the correct .sh file for the file type you are using.
+2. Run the mp4-to-png.sh file for the filename you are using.
 3. Transfer the image sequence to the root of the project folder.
-4. Open up template.script and change the lines:
+4. Open up animated-boot.script and change the lines:
 ```
 for (i = 0; i < {{NUMBER OF IMAGES IN SEQUENCE}}; i++)
   flyingman_image[i] = Image("progress-" + i + ".png");